kasrashrz/golang_postgres_university/README.md

-A sample project for go lang with postgres DB
+# Sample project for golang with postgres DB
+## Gin-gonic, Gorm, JWT
+### Tried to use OOP Architecture and implement core with interfaces